Your Bag

 Maintain Lustrous Hair with Pure Arnica Oil

 The useful fatty acids in arnica oil are helpful in giving the hair its shine and luster.
 The fatty acids including linolenic, linoleic and myristic maintain hair health, from the scalp to the roots.
-Arnica oil may be applied topically as it may help with a range of health conditions including inflamed wounds, stop muscle damage / sprain, itching and inflammation, thus reducing pain.
+Arnica oil may be applied topically as it may help with a range of health conditions.

 7